Cherreads

 "Stella?"

-Francesca tapped her chin and glanced at Stella again.
-"Get the Chief Cook.
+Francesca tapped her chin, her gaze lingering on a platter of perfectly seared steaks.
+"Get the Head Chef.
 I want to know before we eat."

-Francesca took a seat on the right side of the head table, looked over the feast again, and narrowed her eyes.
+Francesca took her seat at the right side of the head table.
+She smoothed her skirts, folded her hands, and studied the feast with narrowed eyes.

 "Yes.
 Where did all this come from?
-I don't remember authorizing such an expensive meal."
+I don't recall authorizing such an expensive meal."

 Francesca blinked.
 "Javier?
 My youngest son provided all this?"

 He nodded.
 "Yes.
-The young master brought us monster meat earlier today.
-He asked Miss Liana to ensure it was used for tonight's dinner."
+Young Master Javier asked Miss Liana to ensure it was used for tonight's dinner."

 "Monster meat?"
 Francesca frowned, leaning forward.
 "What kind?"